DitroniX/EPEM-Ethernet-Power-Energy-Monitor/README.md

 **EPEM** is an acronym for **Ethernet, Power Energy Monitor**

-**EPEM** is a compact and powerful board which is designed for IoT monitoring of mains power circuits.
+**EPEM** is a compact and powerful STEM Community board which is designed for IoT monitoring of mains power circuits.

 ### **What is a Power Energy Monitor?**